 The Social Work Program integrates the generalist practice courses required for a BSW with additional concentration in Bible/Theology courses and Arts & Sciences electives.
 These courses are specifically designed to help the student develop the head, heart and hands in serving within a ministry and social service context.

-In February 2014, CSWE granted initial Candidacy of the Social Work Program at LBC, the first major step of a 3 year-long process of accreditation.
-This process will engage faculty, staff, students, the community and CSWE in the process of ensuring the educational programming in the Social Work Program meets national standards.
+In February 2016, CSWE granted initial Accreditation of the Social Work Program at LBC, the culmination of a 3 year-long process seeking accreditation.
+This process engaged faculty, staff, students, the community and CSWE in the process of ensuring the educational programming in the Social Work Program meets national standards.
 The Educational Policy and Accreditation Standards (EPAS) sets the framework for excellence in BSW and MSW education.
-All curriculum and field education requirements must be coordinated in such a way as to ensure competency in the student.
-The Program mission, goals, objectives, benchmarks, and measurements will be transparently provided to all constituents.
+All curriculum and field education requirements have been approved by CSWE in such a way as to ensure competency in the student.
+The Program mission, goals, objectives, benchmarks, and measurements have been transparently provided to all constituents.
 View the Current Program Assessment Outcomes.

 Assessment of competencies and outcome measurements are measured on an annual basis.
 The Program must ensure that it is meeting certain benchmarks as well as students are meeting required competencies.
 Click here to view the most recent assessment data.

 The Lancaster Bible College Social Work Program exists to equip students to serve society and the Church through generalist social work practice, and lay the foundation for graduate studies in the field of Social Work within the context of a biblical worldview.

 The following goals and objectives have been identified specific to the Social Work Program:Goal 1: Prepare students for generalist practice with individuals, families, groups, organizations and communities